TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 A `round-robin scheduler
 <https://en.wikipedia.org/wiki/Round-robin_scheduling>`_ can be implemented with
 input iterators stored in a :class:`deque`.
-Values are yielded from the active iterator in position zero.
+Values are yielded kutoka the active iterator in position zero.
 If that iterator is exhausted, it can be removed with :meth:`~deque.popleft`; otherwise, it can be cycled back to the end with the :meth:`~deque.rotate` method::